gerhard-h/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/autosymbol2/readme.md

    tap_code(KC_LSFT);
   }
 ```
-todo disable taptoggle as its not working for LAV any more 2x LNAV -> LMOUSE
+disabled taptoggle as its not working for number layer  any more 2x LNAV -> LMOUSE

-bug game layer wont activate

-todo workaround build an custom OSM key

-Currenly RSHIFT + HOLD(R) and AHK ,c is mapped to CapsLock
+deactive feature: RSHIFT + HOLD(R) -> CapsLock

-* mixing this up confuses other keyboards
+Currenly  AHK ,c is mapped to CapsLock (mixing this up confuses other keyboards)

-* Number and Symbol layer get confused by Capslock
+* disabled Number and Symbol layer get confused/shifted by Capslock
-* Maybe there is a way to tell Capslock not to Shift Numbers
+* done Maybe there is a way to tell Capslock not to Shift Numbers

 ## Features in detail